adarshcode/web-scraping-and-automation/readme.md

     project_description
     <br />
 Web scraping, web harvesting, or web data extraction is data scraping used for extracting data from websites using the Hypertext Transfer Protocol or a web browser.
-In this project, I provide implementation and documentation of the projects I did using <a href="#BS">Beautiful Soup</a>, and  <a href="https://github.com/amgad01/python-code/tree/main/Web%20scraping%20and%20automation/scrapy-practice">Scrapy</a>, also application using <a href="#BS">Selenium</a> in web scraping and tasks automation.
+In this project, I provide implementation and documentation of the projects I did using <a href="https://github.com/amgad01/web-scraping-and-automation/tree/main/web%20scraping%20(beautiful%20soup)">Beautiful Soup</a>, and  <a href="https://github.com/amgad01/web-scraping-and-automation/tree/main/scrapy-practice">Scrapy</a>, also application using <a href="https://github.com/amgad01/web-scraping-and-automation/tree/main/Automation%20(Selenium)">Selenium</a> in web scraping and tasks automation.

    <br />
     <br />